TareefAzizi/TareefAzizi/README.md

 ---

 ### 🌟 Welcome to My Profile!
 Hey there, I'm Tareef!
-Fascinated by web development since my teens, I'm now navigating the thrilling world of full stack development and AI as a college student.
+Fascinated by web development since my early teens, I'm now navigating the thrilling world of full stack development and AI as a college student.
 My passion?
 Crafting sleek web applications and diving into the AI realm to explore how these fields intersect and innovate.

 I thrive on the creativity and problem-solving that tech offers.
 Every line of code in web development and each algorithm in AI represents a new challenge and an opportunity for creativity.
 My aim is to blend these domains, creating intuitive, intelligent solutions that push technological boundaries.